 This tea blend showcases the more unexpected, comforting nuances of licorice root, not typically associated with the word "liquorice".

 Loved by both licorice tea lovers and those who prefer to avoid the intense flavour of licorice alike.

-Licorice root, lemongrass, fennel seed, peppermint, and lemon myrtle.
+Licorice root, lemongrass, fennel seed, peppermint, lemon myrtle, and lemon balm.

 Italy, Egypt, Australia

 3 minutes at 100°C (212°F)